 Did your childhood begin in the ’70s?
 Chances are the first TV character you wanted to be was Lee Majors’ Six Million Dollar Man, especially after you found out he was married to Farrah Fawcett of Charlie’s Angels.
 Hell, if you could’ve, you would’ve paid six million to meet her.
 Years before Pam Anderson jogged in slow-motion on a beach in a red bathing suit, Farrah had been there and done that.
-Her poster not only launched her career, it also created a hairstyle sensation.
+Her poster not only launched her career, but it also created a hairstyle sensation.

 6. Bo Derek